KishorKumar0/Digital-VLSI-SoC-Design-and-Planning/README.md

 - The complete block of standard cells forms the **4:1 MUX**.

-Here's a refined explanation for your GitHub README:

----

 ####  Congestion aware placement using RePlAce

-Here's a refined explanation for your GitHub README:

----

-## Placement in OpenLANE

 Placement in the ASIC flow is done in multiple stages to ensure an optimized layout for routing.
 It is primarily divided into:

 1. **Global Placement** – The goal is to determine approximate locations for standard cells while optimizing wire length and reducing congestion.
 2. **Legalization & Detailed Placement** – After global placement, cell locations are adjusted to ensure they align with the placement grid and obey design rules.

-1. **Placement in OpenLANE**
+**Placement in OpenLANE**

 In OpenLANE, placement is executed using the `run_placement` command.
 It follows a similar two-stage approach: